grafana/gem-gel-workshop/Lab-2-Sending-metrics-to-GEM.md

 ####
 This is an extremely basic configuration that does the following things:

-- Sets a standard logging level
 - Sets a port for the agent (12345 is not mandated, it can be anything you want)
-- Sets a temporary directory for the Promeheus write-ahead log
+- Sets a temporary directory for the Prometheus write-ahead log
 - Sets a default scrape interval for metrics
 - Sets the endpoint URL and credentials for writing metrics
 - Enables the `agent` and `node_exporter` Agent integrations, this automatically configures and enables various metrics to be sent from your system, it is similar to manually configuring a Prometheus `node_exporter` to be scraped, but without the extra hassle.
 You can read more about Agent integration settings [here](https://grafana.com/docs/agent/latest/configuration/integrations/)